buglabs/Synergy-Starter-Kit/README.md

 ### Step 6

-* You will be re-directed to the freeboard dashboaurd builder.
+* You will be re-directed to the freeboard dashboard builder.
 * Live sensor data will begin streaming from the board (Data streams once per second).

 ![dash2](https://github.com/buglabs/Synergy-Starter-Kit/raw/master/Pictures/dash2.PNG)